Kay Bell

-Kay Dee Bell (October 14, 1914 – October 27, 1994) was an American football player who played two seasons in the National Football League with the Chicago Bears and New York Giants.
-He was drafted by the Detroit Lions in the tenth round of the 1937 NFL Draft.
+Kay Dee Bell (October 14, 1914 – October 27, 1994) was an American professional football player who played two seasons in the National Football League (NFL) with the Chicago Bears and New York Giants.
+He was drafted by the Detroit Lions in the tenth round of the 1937 NFL draft.
 He played college football at Washington State University and attended Abraham Lincoln High School in Seattle, Washington.
 Bell was also a member of the Los Angeles Bulldogs, Cleveland Rams and Columbus Bulls.
 He was a professional wrestler and actor as well.

 College career

 Bell lettered for the Washington State Cougars from 1934 to 1936.
 He earned All-American honors.

 Professional football career

-Bell was selected by the Chicago Bears with the 97th pick in the 1937 NFL Draft.
-He played in ten games, starting one, for the team during the 1937 season.
-He played in six games, starting five, for the Los Angeles Bulldogs from 1939 to 1940.
-Bell signed with the Cleveland Rams in 1940 but did not appear in a game for the team.
-He played in seven games, starting four, for the Columbus Bulls of the American Football League in 1941.
+Bell was selected by the Detroit Lions with the 97th pick in the 1937 NFL draft.
+He was released by the Lions on March 16, 1937.
+During the 1937 NFL season, Bell played in ten games for the Chicago Bears, starting one, and none for the Lions..
+He played for the Los Angeles Bulldogs from 1938 to 1940.
+Bell signed with the Cleveland Rams on April 17, 1940, but was later released on September 19, 1940.
+He played for the Columbus Bullies of the American Football League from 1940 to 1941.
 He played in eleven games for the New York Giants in 1942.